-After our meal we make our way to the Graeme Hall Nature Sanctuary, to which we will be granted exclusive access.
-We are incredibly fortunate to be allowed unrestricted access into this RAMSAR-designated Wetland of International Importance, as the sanctuary has been closed to the public since 2009.
-This lavish wetland will be ours to explore for the remainder of the afternoon.
+In the afternoon we make our way to the internationally renowned Graeme Hall Nature Sanctuary, to which we will be granted exclusive access.
+We are incredibly fortunate to be allowed unrestricted access into this RAMSAR-designated Wetland of International Importance, as the Sanctuary has been closed to the public since 2009.
 As we stroll along the boardwalk that meanders through the dense expanse of Red and White Mangroves, we are afforded incredible views of a host of indigenous species, including Green-throated Caribs, Carib Grackles, Bananaquits, Golden Warblers, Shiny Cowbirds and a selection of migrant North American passerines.
 We take advantage of prime locations on viewing platforms and of our ideal positions behind observation hides to enjoy unparalleled views of Black-bellied Whistling Duck, Black as well as Yellow-crowned Night Heron and Blue-winged Teal.
-Three species of egret also inhabit the mangroves, and owing to the absence of daily visitors for the last 7 years, the colony has gradually encroached towards the boardwalk, from where one can now get excellent views of nesting Little, Snowy, and Cattle Egret.
+Three species of egret also inhabit the mangroves, and owing to the absence of daily visitors for the last 8 years, the colony has gradually encroached towards the boardwalk, from where one can now get excellent views of nesting Little, Snowy, and Cattle Egret..

 Dinner tonight will be at the buzzing local hotspot of Oistins Fishing Village where we will be spoiled for choice as we walk between rows of colourful shacks with each vendor boasting the freshest Lobster, Red Snapper, Flying Fish....and of course, the coldest beers in the village.
 As we sit back and enjoy our delicious grilled seafood meal, we are serenaded to the tunes of calypso and reggae courtesy of the live acts on stage.

 After dinner we make our way back to the hotel by walking along the stunning open stretches of moonlit beaches that dominate this southern coast.
 At this point you have the option of continuing your leisurely stroll along the hotel beach or joining me on an exciting trip to the west coast of the island to meet up with volunteers from the Barbados Sea Turtle Project and assist conservation efforts by helping to search for nesting marine turtles and possibly even assist with the release of hatchlings from B.S.T.P. protected nest sites.